zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 #### Step 4: average write buffer

-Calculate the average of the write_buffer_size_min and write_buffer_size_max.
+Calculate the average of the write_buffer_size_min and write_buffer_size_max .
 The defaults are 31,457,280 and 62,914,560 respectively.
 Therefore the default average is 47,185,920 bytes.

-Step 5: calculate the vnode memory used
+#### Step 5: calculate the vnode memory used

 The estimated amount of memory used by a vnode is the sum of: